JuliaHPC/juliacon24-hpcworkshop/README.md

 * Switch to the workshop repository `cd $SCRATCH/juliacon24-hpcworkshop`.
 * Run `git pull` within  to ensure that you have the latest version of the repository.
-* Instantiate the Julia environment by running `julia --project -e 'import Pkg; Pkg.instantiate()'.
+* Instantiate the Julia environment by running `julia --project -e 'import Pkg; Pkg.instantiate()'`.